heerpatell/TaskAPP/README.md

 const minUserId = Math.min(...posts.map((post) => post.userId));
 const newUserId = Math.max(minUserId - 1, 1);
 ```

+Also, got to know from postman that, on every post request, it adds id as 252, so to get unique id - assigning it manually in ```addPost```.

 ### **3. Creating a New Post Object**
 Before sending it to Redux, I prepare the post data: